 Some of the best learning you can get is online these days.
 These are some of the best courses I have taken and have offered me the best bang for my buck!

-Fruitful Blogging *– Kayla Aimee offers an excellent course on boosting your affiliate sales.
+Fruitful Blogging (Affiliate Link)– Kayla Aimee offers an excellent course on boosting your affiliate sales.
 The bundle of her ebook and the course is a fantastic value.
-I highly recommend anything provided by her.

 Work From Home School – When I left my last office job, I knew I wanted something more than finding another office job, but I had no idea what the heck I wanted to do.
 The value I got from the cost of enrollment was terrific.
 Caitlin Pyle brought together a variety of people who offered segments or full courses of theirs.
-It was a great way to be exposed to different types of remote working without committing to an expensive course.
+I recommend this as your first purchase if you want to work from home but haven’t got a clue where to start.
+There’s a lot of ideas out there and Work From Home helps you narrow down what you’re good at and what you’ll love doing because you can try out a few different things!

 Jeff Goins – I’ve taken two courses from him (one offered by the Work From Home School & the other from the Genius Bloggers Toolkit).
 Intentional Blog is essential if you are looking for some direction for your blog.
-Effective Writer helps you to narrow your focus in your writing to make sure you are creating content that people are going to click on.
+Effective Writer helps you to narrow your focus in your writing to make sure you are creating “clickable” content.

-Freelance Writers Den * – Put together by the talented Carol Tice, the Den is a great place for freelance writers to get the support they need.
+Freelance Writers Den (Affiliate Link) – Put together by the talented Carol Tice, the Den is a great place for freelance writers to get the support they need.
 There is a monthly fee, but with that $25, you get access to all the great boot camps and forums as well as the job boards.
-If you are serious about being a writer, this is a great way to get started.
+If you are serious about being a writer, this is a great and supportive way to get started.

 – Scrivener is my go-to tool for writing my fiction stories.
 I love it because I often create works with loads of characters, so I can keep everything organized.
 It’s also useful for tracking your progress as you write your stories.